Winter Park Express: 2015–present: Amtrak Winter Park Express

 With demonstrated enthusiasm for the excursion train, there were renewed hopes that the Ski Train would again operate seasonally from the recently redeveloped Denver Union Station public transit complex.
 In April, Amtrak and Winter Park officials met to begin work on a proposal to track owner Union Pacific for running at least two trips weekly between January and March 2016.
 Ultimately the negotiations were unable to make the service happen in 2016, but all groups continued to meet into the new year.

 In August 2016, Amtrak and its partners announced regular Winter Park Express weekend service from January through March 2017.
 In its first full season, the Winter Park Express ran 25 trips and saw 18,000 passengers, about 30% of which were non-skiers.
 The train suffered one major service disruption on March 11, 2017, when a freight train derailment forced the cancellation of the Saturday run.

 After a successful first season, expanded service was announced for the 2017–18 season, including first-Friday round trips and lower ticket prices for some departures.
 Amtrak added a Superliner Sightseer lounge and café car to the train for the 2018–19 season, featuring food and drink service along with floor-to-ceiling views.
 This upgrade had been the "biggest request" from riders.
 For the 2019–20 season, Winter Park's 80th, service was added on every Friday.

 In March 2020, the Winter Park Express was suspended during a round of Amtrak service reductions in response to the COVID-19 pandemic.
 The train did not run in the 2021 season.
 Amtrak reported total ridership of nearly 70,000 from the train's introduction in 2017 through to the 2020 service suspension.

 In November 2021, Amtrak and Winter Park Resort announced that service would return for the 2022 season.
 The train ran on its 2019 schedule, with Friday, Saturday, and Sunday service from mid-January through early April.

 The 2023 season ran for eleven weekends starting on January 13, for 33 total round trips.
 The 2024 season ran weekends from January 12 to March 31, plus two Thursdays, for a total of 40 round trips.

 In November 2024 it was announced that for the 2025 season the train would run five times a week from Thursday to Monday between January 9th and March 31st.
 In addition, the train would also run Friday to Sunday on the last two weekends of December 2024.
 Service was extended to Fraser–Winter Park station.
 As a result of the expanded schedule and lowered prices, the service saw record ridership in the 2025 season, with more than 41,000 bookings made, according to the State of Colorado.

+Following this success, Amtrak and the Colorado Department of Transportation (CDOT) confirmed the continuation of the expanded 5 day weekly schedule for the 2026 season.
+Operations for 2026 began on January 8, utilizing expanded consists with additional Superliner coaches during peak holiday weekends to meet sustained demand.